 If SMSF selection in the AMF or SMS activation via the SMSF is not successful, then the AMF shall not include the SMS allowed IE in the REGISTRATION ACCEPT message.
 If the AMF does not allow the use of SMS over NAS, then the AMF shall not include the SMS allowed IE in the REGISTRATION ACCEPT message.

-If the REGISTRATION REQUEST message contained the SMS requested IE with the "supported accesses" bits set to "SMS over NAS not supported", then the AMF shall:
+If the REGISTRATION REQUEST message contained the SMS requested bit set to "SMS over NAS not supported", then the AMF shall:

 a) mark the 5GMM context to indicate that the UE is not available for SMS over NAS; and